 5. Change in the nature of business if any

-There was no change in the nature of business of theCompany.
+During the period under review there was no change in the nature of business of theCompany.

 8. Details in respect of adequacy of internal financial controls with reference to theFinancial Statements.

-The Company apart from the above has also in place a proper system of internal auditthat is adequate in respect to the size and operations of the Company.
-M/s Hemant K. Agrawal & Associates had been the Internal Auditor of theCompany for the financial year 2016-17.
+The Company in addition to the above has in place a proper system of internal auditthat is adequate in respect to the size and operations of the Company.
+M/s Amar Jeet Singh& Associates Chartered accountants had been appointed as the Internal Auditor of theCompany for the financial year 2016-17.
 They had adequately conducted the Quarterlyinternal audit exercise within the terms of regulatory requirements.
-During the AuditProcess no material discrepancies were reported by him during the period of his Audit.
-The Companyprepares the financial information/Reporting as per the requisite requirements of the Companies Act2013 and the Listing Agreement and place it to the Audit Committee and Board for theapproval once approved the said financial results are submitted to the stock exchange andalso placed on the website of the Company.
+During the AuditProcess no material discrepancies were reported by him.
+The Company prepares thefinancial information/reporting as per the requisite requirements of the Companies Act2013 and the Listing Regulations and place it to the Audit Committee and Board for theapproval once approved the said financial results are submitted to the stock exchange andalso placed on the website of the Company.
 The Internal Auditors are empowered with thefacility to directly report to the Audit Committee of the Board of Directors of theCompany.

 9. Subsidiary/ Joint Ventures/ Associate Companies During the period under review theCompany neither has any Subsidiary nor any Joint Venture or Associate Company.
 Since theCompany is not having any Subsidiary accordingly no policy has been formulated fordetermining Material Subsidiaries.

 10. Performance and financial position of each of the subsidiaries associates andjoint venture companies included in the consolidated financial statement.

 The Company is not having any Subsidiary Joint Venture or Associate Company.